Chern Classes and Compatible Power Operations in Inertial K-theory: Introduction

 \end{enumerate} \end{result}

 Our method of proof is based on developing properties of {\em inertial pairs} defined in \cite{EJK:12a} .
-An inertial pair $(\R, {\cs})$ consists of a vector bundle $\R$ on the double inertia stack $\II\ix$ together with a class ${\cs} \in K(\ix)_\nq$ satisfying certain compatibility conditions.
-The bundle ${\R}$ determines associative {\em inertial products} on $K(I\ix)$ and $A^*(I\ix)$, and the class ${\cs}$ determines both a rational grading on $A^*(I\ix)$ and a Chern character homomorphism of inertial rings $\oCh \colon K(I\ix) \to A^*(I\ix)_{\nq}$.
+An inertial pair $(\R, {\cs})$ consists of a vector bundle $\R$ on the double inertia stack $\II\ix$ together with a class ${\cs} \in K(\ix)_\nq$, where $\R$ and $\cs$ satisfy certain compatibility conditions.
+The bundle ${\R}$ determines associative {\em inertial products} on $K(I\ix)$ and $A^*(I\ix)$, and the class ${\cs}$ determines a Chern character homomorphism of inertial rings $\oCh \colon K(I\ix) \to A^*(I\ix)_{\nq}$.